 Applications made to the School of Dentistry are reviewed by an Admissions Committee.
 A wide range of factors is considered in the initial review process, including the applicant's undergraduate academic record and course load, the college or university attended, Dental Admission Test (DAT) scores, letters of recommendation, essays, work experience, and other credentials.

 After whole file review, successful applicants are invited to visit the School for a formal interview.
 The visit involves meeting with current students in the program, touring the facility, and reviewing financial aid and housing procedures.
 The applicant is given an opportunity to learn more about Temple and to review parts of his/her application.
 The interview affords the Admissions Committee an opportunity to learn more about the applicant, and to gauge motivation, approach to problems, and communication skills.

-No notification of status is sent prior to December 1 of the year preceding enrollment.
-While most acceptance notices are routinely mailed by June 1 of the year for which application is made, some applicants may be admitted during the summer months.
+Decisions are made December 1 (or the first business day of December), and most acceptance notices are routinely mailed by June 1 of the year for which application is made.
 Upon acceptance, a non-refundable deposit is required to hold a seat in the class.